 I get the impression that at one time the working group had imagined they would put into the code something to the effect a blanket sidewalk prohibition whenever there was a BL present — but I don’t see that in the proposal(?did I miss it?).

+Note that generally when writing a law “Everything which is not forbidden is allowed” which means that the proposal does not effect the intent, which is to ban bicyclists from sidewalks under certain conditions.
 Here is what I *think* they meant to say; i made it green text to emphasize this isn’t in the proposal, it’s what I think was meant:

 A PERSON SHALL NOT OPERATE A BICYCLE, ELECTRIC BICYCLE, OR NON-HUMAN POWERED VEHICLE UPON A SIDEWALK WHERE A BIKE LANE IS AVAILABLE AND WHERE THE SPEED LIMIT IS 25 MILES PER HOUR OR LOWER.